jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/introduction.rst

 #.
 Read `Theorem Proving in Lean`_.

 The `Natural Number Game`_ is a fun (and highly addictive!) game that proves same basic properties of natural numbers in Lean.
-`Theorem Proving in Lean`_ is a comprehensive online book that covers all the theorem proving aspects of Lean in great details.
+`Theorem Proving in Lean`_ is a comprehensive online book that covers all the theorem proving aspects of Lean in great detail.

 The Lean community is very welcoming to newcomers, and people are available on the `Lean Zulip chat group`_ round the clock to answer questions.